emauryg/superFreq_cloud/README.md

 * genome: 10-20 cpus ( ~20GB memory per cpu typically enough)

 One of the most expensive steps is the localization of the reference normal samples, which you can choose to be from either 2-10 samples, but for RNA sequence we recommend 10 to make sure we remove as much technical artifact as possible.

+### TODO:
+- We are currently setting up a link to a public Terra workspace where all these scripts will be deposited and easily run with their API.